defold/doc/docs/en/manuals/writing-code.md

 ## Using other languages that transpile to Lua

-Starting from version 1.8.1, Defold supports the use of transpilers that emit Lua code.
+Defold supports the use of transpilers that emit Lua code.
 With transpiler extension installed, you can use alternative languages — such as [Teal](https://github.com/defold/extension-teal) — to write statically-checked Lua.
 It is a preview feature that has limitations: current transpiler support does not expose the information about modules and functions defined in the Defold Lua runtime.
 It means that using Defold APIs like `go.animate` will require you to write external definitions yourself.

 ## Writing native code